Sign In / Sign Out

 - My ASU

 The School of Geographical Sciences & Urban Planning’s fast track approach allows highly qualified students who are finishing their Bachelor of Science in Planning degree to be enrolled simultaneously in the Master of Urban and Environmental Planning degree program.
-These students are permitted to take up to 18 credits of graduate courses as undergraduates after admission to the fast track, 9 of which is coursework that would be shared between the two degrees’ programs of study.
+These students are permitted to take up to 18 credits of graduate courses as undergraduates after admission to the fast track, all of can be shared between the two degrees’ programs of study.
+In order to share coursework, students must be formally admitted to the MUEP program in the fall semester of their senior year.

 Student progress toward completing both degrees will be monitored at the end of each academic year by both the undergraduate and graduate program coordinators.
 Written progress reports on work for the two degrees must be added to the student’s file at the end of each academic year.